nn1ks/vim-darkspace/README.md

-# darkspace
+# vim-darkspace
-A vim color scheme based on [vim-deep-space](https://github.com/tyrannicaltoucan/vim-deep-space)
+A vim color scheme based on [vim-deep-space](https://github.com/tyrannicaltoucan/vim-deep-space).

 ## Installation
 **NOTE:** This color scheme requires a terminal that supports true colors!